ghc-proposals/ghc-proposals/proposals/0000-loose-layout.md

 ## Costs and Drawbacks

-I suspect the implementation is not difficult, nor should the maintenance cost be significant.
+There are two drawbacks worth considering:

-The main drawback is that it makes the layout rule more complex.
-However, I submit that these close-bracket tokens are already obviously not the starts of new statements, and the meanings of the new programs accepted by this rule are abundantly clear.
+1. It makes the layout rule more complex.
+This is something Haskellers should definitely be concerned about.
+However, I believe that these close-bracket tokens are already obviously not the starts of new statements, and the meanings of the new programs accepted by this rule are abundantly clear, which substantially mitigates the cost.
+2. Having more optional syntax means that GHC no longer enforces as much consistency in style.
+The intent here isn't to fork the layout rule indefinitely.
+This change should only be accepted if the committee sees a real chance that it will be adopted in a future Haskell Report.

+The implementation and maintenance cost for GHC should not be significant.

 ## Alternatives